 LTP ultimately allows the pre-synaptic neurone to evoke a greater post-synaptic response when stimulated.
 It has been detected throughout the brain, including in the cerebral cortex, amygdala and cerebellum.
-But it was for the first time described in the hippocampus.
-LTP is induced by a brief high-frequency train of stimuli (tetanus).
+But it was first described in the hippocampus.
+LTP is induced by a brief high-frequency train of stimuli, also known as tetanus.

 LTP has a few key features: